petergrace1618/buying-history/README.md

 mmusic:Oingo Boingo{"Best Of Boingo":4.99,"Boingo Alive":5.99},Sacrilege{"Within The Prophecy":5.99},Holy Moses{"Queen Of Siam":5.99},Nevermore{"Nevermore":4.99}::33.45:4/24/08
 ...
 ```

 Not exactly reader-friendly.
 Then in 2008 while I was going to PCC for Computer Science I decided to convert my precious gobbledygook into XML.
 I did it in Java because I was taking a Java course at the time.
 I even wrote it in pseudocode first in proper academic fashion.
-Unfortunately I have neither the Java nor the pseudo code anymore, but it worked beautifully.
+Unfortunately I have neither the Java nor the pseudocode anymore, but it worked beautifully.

 ```xml
 <buyinghistory>
   <sale seller="_gnasher670" subtotal="2.37" total="7.27" date="2007-01-03">